Load test your app in the cloud using Visual Studio and VSTS

 Visual Studio 2017 | Visual Studio 2015 | VSTS

-Check your app or web site's performance before you launch it or deploy updates to production.
+Check your app or web site's performance before you launch it or deploy updates to production by using load testing.
 Find problems before your customers do.
 Start running cloud-based load tests in almost no time with Visual Studio and Visual Studio Team Services (VSTS).

 This example shows how to execute a cloud load test using Visual Studio.
 You can also run cloud-based load tests directly using the VSTS portal, or run load tests locally with Visual Studio.